This post may contain affiliate links. Read our disclosure policy here.

-We love to fill our freezer with healthy and easy snacks, especially in the summer when something cold is so refreshing.
-What my daughter and I love to make most is frozen yogurt shapes.
+We love to fill our freezer with easy and healthy afterschool snacks, especially in the summer when something cold is so refreshing.
+What my daughter and I love to make most is these frozen yogurt bites.

 Freezing yogurt and fruit into fun shapes somehow makes it extra special to kids.
 The best part is that they are so easy to make, you can have your kids help you make them.
 My daughter likes to choose which silicone tray we use, or which fruits we use.

-I usually will make a batch of frozen yogurt shapes when I find some extra-ripe fruit in the back of the fridge.
-Before the fruit goes bad, I either freeze it whole, or blend it with yogurt and make some yogurt shapes.
+I usually make a batch of these frozen yogurt bites when I find some extra-ripe fruit in the back of the fridge.
+Before the fruit goes bad, I either freeze it whole, or blend it with yogurt and make some bites.
+Using some silicone ice cube trays found in dollar stores, you can make this fun and creative snack for your kids in minutes!

-These frozen yogurt shapes can also be easily made into Frozen Yogurt Pops with the right mold and popsicle sticks!
+These frozen yogurt bites can also be easily made into Frozen Yogurt Pops with the right mold and popsicle sticks!

 Ingredients